UBC Technical Guidelines

 Documents

-By the GVRD, this OCP covers land use and transportation objectives:
+This plan covers land use and transportation objectives:

 1. Maintain a Viable Green Zone